trivago/cucable-plugin/README.md

 This plugin has two purposes:

-- Generating single Cucumber features from .feature files
+- Generating single Cucumber features from all scenarios inside specified .feature files
-- Generating Cucumber runners for every generated feature file
+- Generating Cucumber runners for every generated "single scenario" feature file

 Those generated runners and features can then be used with [Maven Failsafe](http://maven.apache.org/surefire/maven-failsafe-plugin/) in order to parallelize test runs.